antoinewaugh/seasocks_cmake/README.md

 # seasocks_cmake

-sample project to download and link to seasocks
+Sample cmake project to download and link to seasocks.so